Bonnie Devine

-Bonnie Devine is a Serpent River Ojibwa installation artist, performance artist, sculptor, curator, and writer from Serpent River First Nation, who lives and works in Toronto, Ontario.
+Bonnie Devine (born April 12, 1952) is a Serpent River Ojibwa installation artist, performance artist, sculptor, curator, and writer from Serpent River First Nation, who lives and works in Toronto, Ontario.
 She is currently an associate professor at OCAD University and the founding chair of its Indigenous Visual Cultural Program.

 Background

 Bonnie Devine was born in Toronto and is a status member of the Serpent River First Nation.
 In 1997 Devine graduated from the Ontario College of Art and Design, with degrees in sculpture and installation, and she earned her Master of Fine Arts degree at York University in 1999.
 She has taught studio and liberal arts at York University, Queen's University, and the Centre for Indigenous Theatre.
 She joined OCAD University as a full-time instructor in 2008 and was a founding chair of the university's Indigenous Visual Culture program.

 Artwork

 As a conceptual artist, Devine works with a variety of media, often combining traditional and unconventional materials.
 At a 2007 solo exhibition, Medicine River, at the Axéneo 7 art space in Quebec, she created eight-foot long knitting needles and knitted 250 feet of copper cable to bring attention to the contamination of the Kashechewan water system.
 She has fashioned full-sized canoes from paper and works with natural materials such as reeds in her 2009 piece, New Earth Braid.
 She also created land-based installations.

 Devine's work is also primarily influenced by "the stories, technologies, and arts of the Ojibwa people."